 Ostracized and Trying to Survive

 It was Asha’s daily ritual, ever since she was a very young child, to rise early in the morning to go picking through trash with her mother.
 Asha’s father was paralyzed, so he couldn’t provide for his family.
-It was up to Asha and her mother to maintain the family.
+It was up to Asha and her mother to support the family.
 But being ostracized within their society, they didn’t have many options when it came to jobs.
 They were left to rummage through trash heaps and filth every day to find plastic items they could sell.
 Asha shouldered the responsibility of gathering, sorting, grading and selling whatever she could find.

 Learn more about the Gospel for Asia Bridge of Hope program and how you can make an incredible difference in the lives of children, bringing hope to their lives and their families, transforming communities.